hbergen/restaurant-inspections/README.md

-# Restaurant Food Safety Inspections in King County, Washington (USA)
+# Restaurant Inspections in King County, Washington (USA)

-Looking into food safety inspection data for zip codes in King County (in progress).
+Looking into restaurant inspection data for zip codes in King County from the Public Health Department (in progress).

 ### About the data